 Hardly anyone could find the Ektorp too deep, hard, soft, or loungy to be a deal breaker.
 It’s just… neutral.

-Things get put into perspective when you compare it against the classic Pottery Barn basic slipcovered sofa which costs $1399 or more.
-They even look very much alike but the Ektorp is less than a quarter of the price.
+Things get put into perspective when you compare it against the classic Pottery Barn basic slipcovered sofa which costs $1,399 or more.
+They even look very much alike but the Ektorp is much more affordable.

 And that’s what makes the Ektorp the ultimate budget slipcovered sofa.
 It really is the slipcovered sofa that is accessible to anyone.